kg4zow/remarkable.jms1.info/src/introduction.md

 >
 > Some of the items in the Table of Contents menu may not actually link to pages yet, and some of the pages which *exist* may not be complete.
 I'm writing this in my spare time, and `$DAYJOB` doesn't give me a whole lot of that.
 Please be patient.

-### reMarkable Cloud
+## reMarkable Cloud

 **For now**, I'm planning to NOT connect my tablet to the "reMarkable Cloud" at all.
-I'm doing this for two reasons:
+I'm doing this for a few reasons:

 * **Privacy**